Cordoba Minerals (CVE:CDB) Shares Up 25% – Here’s What Happened

 Cordoba Minerals Corp.
-(CVE:CDB – Get Free Report)’s share price shot up 25% during mid-day trading on Saturday .
+(CVE:CDB – Get Free Report)’s stock price rose 25% during trading on Friday .
 The company traded as high as C$0.50 and last traded at C$0.45.
-320,138 shares changed hands during trading, an increase of 563% from the average session volume of 48,266 shares.
+Approximately 320,138 shares were traded during trading, an increase of 563% from the average daily volume of 48,266 shares.
 The stock had previously closed at C$0.36.

 About Cordoba Minerals